 This is a non-need-based loan available to dependent students’ parents to help with the direct and indirect costs of attending a university.
 Parents can complete the parent plus loan application at studentaid.gov.
 The student MUST notify the Office of Financial Aid if the loan application is denied.
 If a parent is denied a Parent Plus loan, they can receive an additional unsubsidized loan.
 Freshmen and sophomores can receive additional unsubsidized loan in the amount of $4,000 for the year.
 Juniors and seniors will receive an additional unsubsidized loan in the amount of $5,000 for the year.

 Graduate Students - $20,500 per year in an unsubsidized loan

 Required Items for Loan Funding Process

-After a student has selected a lender, he/she may then complete a master promissory note.
+After a student has selected a lender, he/she may then complete a master promissory note (MPN).
 Listed below are some key items required for proper loan funding process:

 - FSA ID Website

-An FSA ID is compromised of a username and password and is required in order to e-Sign your Federal Direct Loan MPN and other federal student aid documents.
+An FSA ID is combination of a username and password and is required in order to e-sign your Federal Direct Loan MPN and other federal student aid documents.

 - Master Promissory Note

 A Direct MPN is required of all new and current borrowers.